Differentially private multivariate medians

+\end{enumerate} \end{theorem} The proof of Theorem~\ref{thm::main-dev-bound} can be found in Section \ref{app::proofs}, and relies on an elementary concentration bound (Theorem~\ref{thm::main_result}), which we introduce in Section \ref{sec::concen--bound}.
+We also provide a version of Theorem~\ref{thm::main-dev-bound} in terms of sample complexity, see Corollary~\ref{cor::main-sc-cor}. \kr{Theorem~\ref{thm::main-dev-bound} is a deviations bounds for private multivariate medians.
+Put simply, it says that $\alpha(d(E_{\D,\mu},\tilde\theta_n))$ is bounded above, with high probability, by two major terms: the sampling error term, which appears first in the upper bound, and the cost of privacy term, which appears second in the upper bound.

+To further help interpret Theorem~\ref{thm::main-dev-bound}, note that we are mainly concerned about small deviations.
+For many choices of $\mu$ and $\D$, one can show that $\alpha^{-1}$ is at most linear for small $t>0$ under various regularity conditions that capture many popular depths, see Section~\ref{sec::linear} where we present such conditions.
+In this case one can remove the $\alpha^{-1}$ from the right-hand sides of \eqref{devi_normal}-\eqref{devi_cube}.
+In addition, this fact coupled with the fact that many of the depth functions satisfy Condition \ref{cond::phi-k-reg} with $K=O(1)$ and $\VC(\sF)=O(d)$, and, in many contexts, the population median is unique, recovers a bound similar to those obtained in the case of private mean estimation \citep{Kamath2018, Kamath2020, Cai2019}.
+That is, the bound given in Theorem~\ref{thm::main-dev-bound} then reduces to the simpler bound

+Under such $\mu$ and $\D$, assuming a reasonable prior and ignoring logarithmic terms, the cost of privacy is proportional to $\sqrt{d/n}\eps$.
+For concrete examples of Theorem~\ref{thm::main-dev-bound} applied to specific depth functions and population measures $\nu$, see Examples \ref{exam::mvtg} and \ref{exam::cauchy}.}

-While we state our result for general depths satisfying the above assumptions, our results apply to many of the most popular depths, such as half-space depth and, more broadly, Type D depths in the sense of \citet{Zuo2000}, spatial depth, simplicial depth and both the integrated rank-weighted and integrated dual depths.
+While we state our result for general depth functions satisfying the above assumptions, our results apply to many of the most popular depths, such as halfspace depth and, more broadly, Type D depths in the sense of \citet{Zuo2000}, spatial depth, simplicial depth and both the integrated rank-weighted and integrated dual depths.